Drake-Chenault: Documentaries

 In 1978, Drake-Chenault released and syndicated an all-new, 52-hour edition of the definitive rock documentary, The History of Rock & Roll, a concept originally created by Ron Jacobs and Bill Drake at KHJ in 1969.
 The new version was researched and written by Gary Theroux, who co-produced it with Drake, who supplied the narration.
 The rockumentary's most famous (and most heavily bootlegged) feature was the final hour, the brainchild of Theroux.
 His original format for the special consisted of a series of half-hour or hour-long themed segments, mostly spotlighting key hitmakers (Elvis Presley, The Beatles, etc.) or key trends (folk-rock, soul music, etc.) He also created a series of half-hours that spotlit individual years and key hits released within them.
 To supplement those, Theroux had built what he called A and B montages.
 The A montages consisted of every #1 hit of that year in chronological order.
 The B montages were made up of other memorable hits there was simply no time to play in full.
 "Our crew worked day and night on the production," recalled Theroux, "resulting in the girlfriend of one of our engineers complaining that she never got to see him.
 To explain what he'd been up to, the engineer made a copy of the A montage element tape reel, took it home and set it up to play for her while he went out and picked up a pizza.
 Upon his return, he found his girlfriend sitting cross-legged in front of the speakers with tears in her eyes.
 'What's wrong?" he said.
 'Oh my God,' she replied.
 'I've just been listening to my life passing before my ears.'
 When the engineer told me that story, I knew instantly how we would end the special—by editing all those #1 hit A montages together."
 The resulting 45-minute montage inspired a whole series of later medley hits by everyone from Elvis Presley to The Beatles, Stars on 45 to Jive Bunny & the Mastermixers.
 Theroux's landmark rockumentary debuted as a weekend marathon broadcast over more than 800 foreign and domestic stations and went on to win Billboard magazine's "Top Special Program of The Year" award.
 It also sparked Theroux to write the book The Top Ten: 1956-Present, which reveals the sometimes funny, sometimes sad, sometimes outrageous but always insightful stories behind the ten biggest hit records of each year since 1956.
-Theroux, who owns the "History of Rock 'n' Roll" trademark, today hosts a 2 1/2 minute daily syndicated version of "The History of Rock 'n' Roll".
+Theroux owned the "History of Rock 'n' Roll" trademark, and hosted a 2 1/2 minute daily syndicated version of "The History of Rock 'n' Roll".